MWiechmann/efa_utils/README.md

 - statsmodels (for reduce_multicoll and kmo_check)
 - matplotlib (optional, for parallel_analysis and iterative_efa with parallel analysis option)
 - reliabilipy (optional, for factor_int_reliability)
+- scikit-learn (optional, for PCA functionality in iterative_efa)

 ## Functions